 Since it has reduced substantially from the ½ cup we started with, it will be slightly thicker, but it will NOT be very thick and syrupy, so don’t look for that.
 Pay more attention to the quantity.
 I prefer to stay on the thinner side just to be sure I don’t take it too far.
 It thickens slightly more upon cooling, but it’s definitely more of a drizzle than a thick glaze.

 Of course, if you really don’t feel like making the balsamic reduction, go ahead and buy a bottle of balsamic glaze.
 I won’t tell anyone.

 Here are some fun variations on this Caprese Salad:

 - Tossed Caprese Salad: Use halved grape or cherry tomatoes and cube the mozzarella (or use those cute little balls of mozzarella!).
 Toss with chopped fresh basil, a little olive oil, salt, pepper, and some of the balsamic drizzle.

 - Caprese on a Stick: Place one cherry tomato, one basil leaf, and one cube or ball of mozzarella on a skewer.
 Repeat.
 Drizzle skewers with olive oil and the balsamic drizzle.
 Sprinkle with salt and pepper.

-- Caprese Sandwich: Get a really good, chewy, crusty sub roll.
+- Caprese Sandwich: Get a really good, chewy, crusty roll.
 Add tomato slices, mozzarella slices, and basil leaves (or chopped basil).
 Sprinkle with salt and pepper.
-Top with the balsamic drizzle (or drizzle it right on the bread).
+Top with olive oil and the balsamic drizzle (or drizzle them right on the bread).
 Holy.
 Crap!
 One of the best sandwiches EVER!